-Habitudes for Athletes is a unique leadership training system specifically designed to prepare student athletes for excellence in both their sport and life after school.
+Habitudes for Athletes is a unique student athlete leadership training system specifically designed to encourage excellence in both their sport and life after school.

 The system is based on the series of books entitled Habitudes®: Images that Form Leadership Habits and Attitudes, written by Dr. Tim Elmore, President of Growing Leaders.
-These books use distinct images, conversations, and experiences to teach important life and leadership skills in an engaging, memorable way.
+Because of the universal values this series helps to impart, athletic programs across the world have used Habitudes as sports leadership books.
+Now these books have been transformed into a video-based training system that uses distinct images, conversations, and experiences to teach important life and sports leadership skills in an engaging, memorable way.

 In short, Habitudes for Athletes helps you:

 - Transform a group of individual athletes into a unified force.

 - Create teams of student-athletes who build trust with each other and their coaches.

 - Create language to talk about real life issues in a safe and authentic way.

 - Build teams where every athlete thinks and acts like a leader.